Running Network Simulations with BMTK#

 2. Setting up Sonata Config file(s)#

 The primary interface thorugh which most users will run a simulation is through the SONATA confiugration file(s).
-Each simulation will have its own json config file that can be opened and modified by any text editor, allowing users to readily adjust simulation, network, input, and output of any given simulation without any required coding or having to learn the API for a specific simulator.
+Each simulation will have its own json config file that can be opened and modified by any text editor, allowing users to readily adjust simulation, network, input, and output of any given simulation without requiring coding or having to learn the API for a specific simulator.

 The config file is segmented into sections for the various aspects of running a full simulation.
 We will go into depth of each section below.